gavdaly/nix-config/README.md

 ## Contributing

 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!

----

-The README now reflects the creation of the `hosts` directory and removes it from the TODO list.